swetha679/Advanced-C-Lab-Manual/module 12.md

 # EXP NO 26: C PROGRAM TO DISPLAY STACK ELEMENTS USING LINKED LIST.
-# NAME : SWWETHA NIVASINI
+# NAME : SWETHA NIVASINI
 # REG NO : 212224040345
 Aim: To write a C program to display stack elements using linked list.